WGBH-MLA/AAPB2/app/views/exhibits/black-power/black-journal.md

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/1833096_documentary_1.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_62-x05x63bn23">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_62-x05x63bn23">View the full program record</a>
   <a class="caption-text">This clip from *Black Journal* episode twenty-three shows the documentary style of *Black Journal*.
 Courtesy WNET.</a>

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/2279602_documentary_2.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_512-jw86h4dq8k">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_512-jw86h4dq8k">View the full program record</a>
   <a class="caption-text">Clip from *Black Journal* episode nineteen.
 Courtesy WNET.</a>

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/1832307-9-1_Jambo_Greeting.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_62-0000000717">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_62-0000000717">View the full program record</a>
   <a class="caption-text">Clip from *Black Journal* episode twenty-one features host Lou House giving his greeting.
 Courtesy WNET.</a>

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/2278348.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_512-wp9t14vt8n">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_512-wp9t14vt8n">View the full program record</a>
   <a class="caption-text">Clip from *Black Journal* episode 312, titled "Black Compton."
 Courtesy WNET.</a>

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/1832319_Algiers_FilmFest.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_512-5h7br8n792">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_512-5h7br8n792">View the full program record</a>
   <a class="caption-text">This clip from *Black Journal* episode sixteen features footage from the Pan-African Cultural Festival in Algiers.
 Courtesy WNET.</a>

 - <a class="type">video</a>
   <a class="media-url">https://s3.amazonaws.com/americanarchive.org/exhibits/black_power/1832307-9-1_Ethiopia.mp4</a>
-  <a class="record-link" href="http://americanarchive.org/catalog/cpb-aacip_62-0000000717">View the full program record</a>
+  <a class="credit-link" href="http://americanarchive.org/catalog/cpb-aacip_62-0000000717">View the full program record</a>
   <a class="caption-text">Clip from *Black Journal* episode twenty-one filmed in Ethiopia.
 Courtesy WNET.</a>

 - <a class="type">image</a>